cable729/plc2/README.md

 2. Configure with your favorite IDE.
 Instructions for Sublime Text follow.

 ###Sublime-Text
-1. Install the `SublimeHaskell` package
+1. Install the `SublimeHaskell` package (With Package Manager installed: ctrl+shift+p, "install package", "SublimeHaskell").
 2. Run the following command:

     ```Batchfile